Effective Equilibrium Theory of Quantum Light-Matter Interaction in Cavities: Extended Systems and the Long Wavelength Approximation: Light-Matter Coupling in QED

-The relatively featureless electromagnetic modes of free space can be modified by introducing tailored material structures in the environment.
+The relatively featureless electromagnetic modes of free space can be modified by introducing tailored electromagnetically active material structures in the environment.
 We will refer to such structures as a \textit{cavity}, the presence of which serves to alter the electromagnetic environment by selectively enhancing certain modes while suppressing others.
-In simple terms, the role of the cavity is to redistribute the electromagnetic density of states both spatially and spectrally.
+In simple terms, the role of the cavity is to redistribute the electromagnetic states both spatially and spectrally.
 The resonances of a given cavity setup will depend on its material composition, size, and structural morphology~\cite{stockman2011nanoplasmonics,kuznetsov2016optically,mortensen2014generalized,svendsen2020role}.
 There consequently exists a wide range of cavity designs, ranging from a simple planar geometry, to bow-tie shaped arrays, metasurfaces and photonic crystals with more complex topology and all this is in turn paired with the possibility of using both metallic and dielectric material constituents ~\cite{Miroshnichenko2022,Naylor2016,Deng2018,Abhiraman2020,Miao2020,kuznetsov2016optically,baranov2017all,svendsen2022computational}.
 Considering the vast degrees of freedom in cavity fabrication, both in the choice of the geometry and the constituting materials, and the fact that light-matter interaction is a joint light and matter property, the design space of cavity-matter systems is immense. \\

-In this work, we consider a paradigmatic example of an optical cavity consisting of two parallel thin mirrors separated by a distance $L_{\rm c}$ which can host a thin extended material, as sketched in Fig.~\ref{fig:cavity_real}.
+In this work, we consider a paradigmatic example of an optical cavity consisting of two parallel thin mirrors separated by a distance $L_{\rm c}$ which can host a 2D extended material, as sketched in Fig.~\ref{fig:cavity_real}.